-What is an inclusive organization?
+What is an inclusive organisation?

-Successful organizations often have a diverse workforce with a good mix of human differences.
+Successful organisations often have a diverse workforce with a good mix of human differences.
 Several factors such as age, gender, abilities and cultures account for human differences.
 Scott Page, in his book The Difference, asserts with evidence that having different ages, skills, disciplines, and working and thinking styles around the table enhances creativity and innovation.
 He claims that diversity trumps ability.

-What is an inclusive learning organization?
+What is an inclusive learning organisation?

 With increasing automation in the workplace, repetitive manufacturing and service jobs are getting phased out.
 Rote-learned skills, therefore, are not the requirement of the day.
 Rather, higher-level thinking skills, sense-making skills, and skills that help create unique insights are the priority.
 These are the kinds of skills machines aren’t good at, but at which humans excel.
 Such skills cannot be codified easily, and humans would still be required to perform these tasks.
-An inclusive learning organization enables such thinking skills in people and taps on their diverse perceptions.
+An inclusive learning organisation enables such thinking skills in people and taps on their diverse perceptions.
 It adapts workforce planning and development strategies to ensure alignment with future skill requirements to remain competitive in an ever-changing environment.

 Technology also facilitates adaptive learning to suit individual differences.
-In an inclusive learning organization, learning is personalized to suit each member’s unique needs and learning style because there is no one-size-fits-all answer to learning and development.
+In an inclusive learning organisation, learning is personalised to suit each member’s unique needs and learning style because there is no one-size-fits-all answer to learning and development.
 Those who learn visually are provided with video-based learning resources, but this also proves to be an engaging medium for most others.
 Learning content is also doled out in bite-sized chunks in a “just-in-time” fashion so that employees can consume to their capacity, be it small or large.
-An inclusive learning organization thus helps to create a modern learning culture and stays in tune with the times.
+An inclusive learning organisation thus helps to create a modern learning culture and stays in tune with the times.